ipfs/ipfs-blog/src/_blog/openfabric-brings-web3-and-ai-together.md

 ---
 title: Openfabric Brings Web3 and AI Together
-description: The platform explores how Web3 infrastructure can facilitate the development of accessible AI tools & apps.
+description: Openfabric explores how Web3 infrastructure can facilitate the development of accessible AI tools & apps.
 author: ''
 date: 2022-05-12